ThinkBigAnalytics/scalding-workshop/Workshop.md

 * [Scalding Wiki](https://github.com/twitter/scalding/wiki).
 * Scalding Scaladocs are not online, but they can be built from the [Scalding Repo](https://github.com/twitter/scalding).
 For convenience, we have included these files in the workshop as `api.zip`.
 Unzip the file and open the [index](api/index.html).

+# Basic Operations

+This first section covers the common data manipulation constructs that Scalding provides, which are analogous to features found in SQL and other systems.

 ## Sanity Check

-The [README](README.html) tells you to run a `SanityCheck0.scala` Scalding script as a sanity check to verify that your environment is ready to go.
+First, the [README](README.html) tells you to run a `SanityCheck0.scala` Scalding script as a sanity check to verify that your environment is ready to go.

 Using `bash`: